Lavanyachowdary11/DevTinder/homework.md

 - what are dependencies and devDependices?
 - whats is use of "-g"
 - Difference b/w ^ & ~ in package.json

+- Routes & Route extensions
+- order of the routes matter